apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This directive enables operating system specific optimizations for a listening socket. ``defer_accept`` holds a call to ``accept(2)`` back until data has arrived.
 In Linux' special case this is up to a maximum of 45 seconds.

+.. ts:cv:: CONFIG proxy.config.net.listen_backlog INT -1
+   :reloadable:

+  This directive sets the maximum number of pending connections.
+  If it is set to -1, Traffic Server will automatically set this to a platform-specific maximum.

 .. ts:cv:: CONFIG proxy.config.net.sock_send_buffer_size_in INT 0

    Sets the send buffer size for connections from the client to Traffic Server.